 Meet Joan Tucker-White: a financial adviser from Connecticut who wants to develop a special needs planning niche.
 Find out how Voya Cares has armed her with the tools to succeed with this critical segment of clients.

 Meet Thomas Kalejta: a financial adviser in Pennsylvania, who was inspired by his own son's autism to want to help other families.
 Find out how "hope isn't a strategy" when it comes to financial planning for families with special needs.

 Baking up a strategy for special needs families

 Meet Jon Kurtz: a financial planner in Virginia who focused on his son's love of baking to cater a world for him.
 Discover how Voya Cares is helping Mr. Kurtz bring that strategy to more families.

-Financial Advisors are Investment Advisor Representatives of and offer securities and investment advisory services through Voya Financial Advisors, Inc., (VFA) member SIPC.
+Financial advisors are Investment Adviser Representatives of and offer securities and investment advisory services through Voya Financial Advisors, Inc., (VFA) member SIPC.
 Neither Voya Financial Advisors nor its representatives offer tax advice.

 1 National Alliance for Caregiving and AARP: Caregiving in the U.S., 2015